irreverentsimplicity/zentasktic-project-mobile-frontend/README.md

-# ZenTasktic Project Mobile Frontent
+# ZenTasktic Project Mobile Frontend

 React Native based UI for the Gno implementation of ZenTasktic Project.